March is Multiple Myeloma Awareness Month

 Join with the aacr to find better ways to prevent and treat multiple myeloma

-Multiple myeloma is a type of cancer that begins in plasma cells, white blood cell that are important to a healthy immune system.
-Over time, myeloma cells collect in the bone marrow, forming tumors in many of the body’s bones.
+Multiple myeloma is a type of cancer that begins in plasma cells.
+These are white blood cells that are important to a healthy immune system.
+In cases of multiple myeloma, abnormal plasma cells (which are called myeloma cells) can build up in the bone marrow and form tumors in many of the body’s bones.
 These tumors may keep the bone marrow from making enough healthy blood cells and may weaken the bones.

-While the causes of multiple myeloma are not fully understood, it is more common in older people, especially men, and African Americans.
-Some common symptoms include bone pain, weakness or fatigue, weight loss, frequent infections, and frequent urination.
+Scientists do not fully understand the causes of multiple myeloma, but they know it is more common in some groups.
+These include older people, especially older men, and African Americans.
+Some common symptoms include bone pain, weakness or fatigue, weight loss, easy bruising or bleeding, frequent infections, and trouble breathing.

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that more than 35,730 people living in the United States will be diagnosed with multiple myeloma in 2023 and that 12,590 will die of the disease.
+According to the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program, approximately 35,780 people living in the United States received a diagnosis of multiple myeloma in 2024.
+Furthermore, SEER estimates that about 12,540 people died of the disease in the same year.

 “I hope that our study will deepen our understanding of the racial disparities surrounding MGUS and multiple myeloma in an understudied population that is also most likely to be affected,” she said.